KhaosCoders/MSBuild.CopyLocal/README.md

 <PackageReference Include="Serilog" Version="11.0.0" PrivateAssets="All" />
 ```

+# Tested with
+ - Visual Studio 2022 (Version 17.2)
+ - Visual Studio Code & .net6 SDK (Version 6.0.300)

+This Nuget was only tested with these versions of msbuild.
+It may or may not work with older or newer versions.

 # Known Issues
  - Beside runtime assemblies PackageReferences can include native or resource files.
 These are not covered yet.